n7s/font-autonym/README.md

 ================

 A font that should render all language autonyms.
-Qishtavah means 'In its own script' in Hebrew"
+Qishtavah means 'In its own script' in Hebrew.

 An autonym refers to the way a language is called as well as written in its own script by the actual speakers themselves.